cjsatuforc/rpi-guide/README.md

 ## RPi
 Preparing the Raspberry Pi
-1. Download Raspbian and copy it to the SD card
+1. Download Raspbian from https://www.raspberrypi.org/downloads/raspbian/ and copy it to the SD card
 2. Connect the RPi to a monitor, mouse, keyboard
 3. Connect to a WiFi network
 4. Open terminal